kaznak/libsodium_cli/README.md

 # libsodium_cli

-[Libsodium.js](https://github.com/jedisct1/libsodium.js) for the command line.
+A CLI wrapper of [Libsodium.js](https://github.com/jedisct1/libsodium.js) for the github secret encryption.

 ## References